KevinHern/AI-Deployment-NodeJS/Image_Classification/README.md

 5. group1-shard4of4.bin

 ## Testing
 A file with the name of *test_img_class.py* in the *__misc/__* directory has been provided to test this app.
-Pass the name of the image you want to classify to the app and it can encode it using base64 encription.
+Pass the name of the image you want to classify to the app and it can encode it using base64 encryption.

 It requires the following libs to work:
 * json